Enforce ZTNA with Device Identity in this live demo webinar!

 Most of these are part of the default mappings.

-The only two you will need to customize are:
+The only one you will need to customize is:

-• Add externalId, with a mapping to objectId.
-This should be a unique ID representing the user that is not reusable.
+• externalId should map to objectId.
+This is a unique ID representing the user that is not reusable.

 4. Remove any other default attributes that are not in the list above.
 The only attributes you need to send to Smallstep are: